meero30/Calibration_scripts/README.md

 - **`path_to_intrinsics_file`**
   TOML file containing the calculated Pose2Sim Checkerboard Intrinsics.
-  (You can interrupt the program at extrinsics calculations and it will still generate a TOML format with the intrinsics.)
+  (You can interrupt the Pose2Sim calibration program at extrinsics calculations and it will still generate a TOML format with the intrinsics.)
   Argument can be `None` if `calc_intrinsics_method` is not set to `'default'`.

 - **`path_to_segments_file`**